 A clear sphere slightly bigger than his fist drew his attention away from the controls.
 The memento ball had perched beside his display for years, but the three familiar figures inside it caught his focus.
 He was less interested in viewing himself than his wife and son.
 He would see them soon.

 His arms prickled.
 He worked to shake off a sickening dread that had sprung from nowhere.
 His training kicked in.
 The uncertainties that surfaced with these missions naturally gave rise to catastrophic thoughts.
 Unhelpful thoughts.
 Still, he stared at his family hungrily, unable to look away.

 Three tiny figures on a beach.
 Lake Michigan.
 A different lake, a much calmer lake, not so far from this one.
 And a different, younger, much calmer version of himself beamed out from the ball.
-His wife’s grin matched his, both eternally posing for the scanner while little Koyper daydreamed, oblivious to being recorded.
+His wife stood beside him, her grin matching his, both eternally posing for the scanner while little Koyper daydreamed in his arms, oblivious to being recorded.

 He caught himself.
 Tisked.
 His native Polish would not work here.
 English only now.